Uncommon Occurrences of Air Embolism: Description of Cases and Review of the Literature | Canada Hyperbarics Skip to main content

 What They Found

 The study presented three unique cases of gas embolism: one from hydrogen peroxide ingestion, one during a retrograde cholangiopancreatography, and one after urokinase injection.
 The patient with hydrogen peroxide ingestion had mild digestive symptoms and survived.
-However, the other two patients, who suffered massive cerebral ischemia and an extended myocardial infarction respectively, did not survive despite timely hyperbaric oxygen therapy.
+However, the other two patients, who suffered massive cerebral ischaemia and an extended myocardial infarction respectively, did not survive despite timely hyperbaric oxygen therapy.

 Canadian Relevance